funkybooboo/ctf_d_tutorial/README.md

 2. You can also self host publicly, but you will want your own computer to use as a server, and will need to pay if you want a domain name.
 This is also a fairly complicated option.

 3. The easist option to host publicly is through CTFd itself.
 You can get a ctfd.io URL.
-The only downside is this will $10 monthly.
+The only downside is this will cost $10 monthly.

 If you want to host through CTFd, you can skip installation and head straight to [Hosting Remotely Through CTFd](#hosting-remotely-through-ctfd).